-According to data from the BLS, crime scene investigators and forensic science technicians earn a median yearly salary of $58,230, with the top 10% of earners making more than $97,200.
-The BLS projects demand for forensic science technicians to grow by 14% between 2018 and 2028, resulting in approximately 2,400 new jobs over the next several years.
+Criminal justice careers can offer a solid, if not lucrative, wage.
+According to data from the BLS, crime scene investigators and forensic science technicians earn a median yearly salary of $60,590, with the top 10% of earners making more than $100,910.
+The BLS projects demand for forensic science technicians to grow by 14% between 2019 and 2029, resulting in approximately 2,400 new jobs over the next several years.

 |Career||Average Annual Salary|

-Detectives and criminal investigators who work for local governments earn an average annual wage of $71,430, while those who work for the federal executive branch of the government earn $106,040 per year, on average.
+There are plenty of other options for careers in criminal justice as well.
+Detectives and criminal investigators who work for local governments earn an average annual wage of $77,120, while those who work for the federal executive branch of the government earn $111,880 per year, on average.

 Salary varies by factors like training, work experience, education, and geography.
 Salary also depends heavily on a professional’s agency.
 For example, CSIs who are employed by state and local government agencies typically earn higher wages than technicians who work at testing laboratories and medical and diagnostic laboratories.

 CSIs with police academy backgrounds often earn higher annual salaries than those without experience as a police officer.
 Individuals with advanced degrees and certifications often benefit from higher wages than those with fewer credentials.
 Due to cost of living adjustments, professionals who work in metropolitan cities tend to earn more money than those who work in rural areas.

 Frequently Asked Questions

 What Type of Hours Do CSIs Typically Work?